joel-day/LeetCode-Workspace/README.md

 # 151. Reverse Words in a String
 #### Intuition:
+The goal is to return all the words in the list without the extra whitespaces and in reverse order; this is in three steps.
+First remove leading and trailing whitespaces, then split the string at each internal space and return non-empty words as a list in reverse order, then rejoin these words into a string.
-- Use [::-1] to reverse sort the list without creating an additional variable.
+Note: Use [::-1] to reverse sort the list without creating an additional variable.

 #### Approach:
 - Use 'strip' to remove leading and trailing spaces.